 For the latest contract manufacturing news and EMS industry trends, MMI is the place to go.
 But don’t take our word for it.
-Here are some important stories we’ve covered in previous issues:
+Here are some important stories we’ve covered over the last year:

 MMI’s annual list of the 50 largest EMS experienced a decrease in revenue of $2.8 billion in 2016.
 Combined sales of the MMI Top 50™ EMS providers came in slightly behind 2015’s $272.5 billion mark with a revenue total of $269.7 billion.
 Over the last few years, we have separated out the ODM business among the largest companies; this year it accounted for approximately $18.6 billion in revenue.
 In recent years, Top 50 growth has declined and EMS giant Hon Hai Precision Industry can be partly blamed for it.
 Last year, Hon Hai generated consolidated sales of $135.2 billion, which represented a decline rate of 4.3%.
 When Hon Hai’s contribution to the Top 50 is excluded, the growth rate for the rest of the group still declined 0.2%.